anariba-hn/FaucetSUP/README.md

 The project count with an [admincenter] section where can take full reports of Users, Claims, Paid, Withdrawals, Donation, and General Settings.

-Users are avialable to Log-in or Sign-up with a SuperiorCoin Wallet Address.
+Users are avialable to Log-in with a 95 charts Wallet Address.
+However every Transactions it's pre-evaluated, if this one is not valid it will go to a [error-transfer.tbl] and the amount will be returned to the [Unlock-Balance].<br/>
+Log-in or Sign-Up only needs your Wallet Address or Email Address.
+Password will be request on each transaction.<br/><br/>

 ## The Superior Coin
 Copyright (c) 2018, TheSuperioriorCoin Project